sungsoo/sungsoo.github.io/_posts/2014-02-22-five-phases-of-real-time.md

 ![](http://sungsoo.github.com/images/data-distillation.png)

-A caveat on the refresh phase: Refreshing the model based on reingesting the data and re-running the scripts will only work for a limited time, since the underlying data — and even the underlying structure of the data — will eventually change so much that the model will no longer be valid.
+A caveat on the refresh phase: Refreshing the model based on re-ingesting the data and re-running the scripts will only work for a limited time, since the underlying data — and even the underlying structure of the data — will eventually change so much that the model will no longer be valid.
 Important variables can become non-significant, non-significant variables can become important, and new data sources are continuously emerging.
 If the model accuracy measure begins drifting, go back to phase 2 and re-examine the data.
 If necessary, go back to phase 1 and rebuild the model from scratch.

 References
 ---